AlphonsG/Rainbow-Optical-Flow-For-ALI/README.md

 ## Installation <a name="installation"></a>

-Rainbow can be installed on Linux, Windows and macOS.
-Although it is not a requirement, we recommend installing and running Rainbow on a GPU-enabled system to minimize processing times.
-We also recommend installing and running Rainbow within a virtual environment.
-Rainbow supports Python 3.6 and up.
+Rainbow can be installed on Linux, Windows & macOS and supports Python 3.6 and up.
+We recommend installing and running Rainbow within a virtual environment.
+Although it is not a requirement, we also recommend installing and running Rainbow on a GPU-enabled system to minimize processing times.

 1. Download and install [Miniconda3](https://docs.conda.io/en/latest/miniconda.html).
 Detailed official installation instructions can be found [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html), if needed.